CraftySalamander/RTS_Overlay/Readme.md

 * [Save settings](docs/assets/common/action_button/save.webp): Save the configuration in a settings file (e.g. *aoe2_settings.py*).
 * [Load settings](docs/assets/common/action_button/load.webp): Load the settings of the aforementioned file (this file is automatically loaded at launch).
 * [Configuration](docs/assets/common/action_button/gears.webp): Configure the hotkeys (using keyboard and/or mouse inputs) and open the folder where the corresponding configuration files are saved.
 This folder contains both the settings and the build orders.
 To add a build order, obtain its JSON file (from [craftysalamander.github.io/rtsbuilds](https://craftysalamander.github.io/rtsbuilds), a third party or design it on [rts-overlay.github.io](https://rts-overlay.github.io)) and place it in the sub-folder `build_orders` (fron this configuration folder).
 For AoE2, this sub-folder is typically *C:\Users\XXXXX\AppData\Local\RTS_Overlay\aoe2\build_orders*.
-* [Open build order folder](docs/assets/common/action_button/feather.webp): Open the build order folder to add/remove/update your build order collection.
+* [Add/Edit build orders](docs/assets/common/action_button/feather.webp): Add/remove any build order by pasting a build order text or open the build order folder to manually remove any build order.
 * Choose the font size of the text police.
 * Choose the scaling of the layout (images, spacing...).
     * When using a 4K display, you can for instance set this value to *200 %*.